2020 National Emergency Medicine ST4 Recruitment.

 Please click here to view the person specification

-The interviews for ST4 Emergency Medicine take place on 1st March 2019.
+The interviews for ST4 Emergency Medicine take place on a date to be confirmed.
 This is after the closing date for ST3 / DRE-EM applications.
 The results of ST4 applications will not be known by the closing date of ST3 / DRE-EM applications.
 ST4 applicants who also wish to be considered for appointment to ST3 / DRE-EM posts must submit an ST3 / DRE-EM as applications cannot be transferred between the two recruitment processes.

 For information about the posts in each region please follow the links below to view the Local Office / Deanery websites: